Building a culture of stewardship is our collective responsibility.

 To make Berkeley Lab a place where every employee feels inspired to commit and contribute their talents to LBNL’s scientific mission, we need trustworthy accountability & feedback channels to illuminate our institution's cultural progress over time.

-The 2024 Berkeley Lab Culture Survey, which will launch on March 20 and is the first of its kind at the Lab since 2016, is our collective opportunity to hold a mirror up to our culture and examine how we do the work we do.
-Your survey participation and feedback will give us, as individuals, teams, divisions, and as an institution, the data-driven insights we need to strengthen our existing bright spots and address where we fall short of living our institutional stewardship values and principles.
+The 2024 Berkeley Lab Culture Survey, which closed in April 2024, is the first of its kind at the Lab since 2016.
+It has been our collective opportunity to hold a mirror up to our culture and examine how we do the work we do.
+Your survey participation and feedback has given us, as individuals, teams, divisions, and as an institution, the data-driven insights we need to strengthen our existing bright spots and address where we fall short of living our institutional stewardship values and principles

-Your voice is critical - all employees are invited to give feedback.
-The more feedback we receive, the more nuanced and detailed a picture we will have of the Lab’s current state of employee culture.
+Your voice is critical - all employees were invited to give feedback and as a result of 60% of employees completing the survey, we now have a highly nuanced and detailed picture of the Lab’s current state of employee culture.
+Join us in taking action to convert these insights into progress.

 Roundtable Discussion: LBNL Culture Survey